shawnkoon/machine-learning-typescript/cars/README.md

 3. **Gradient Descent** Algorithm _(Linear Regression)_

-   - We are trying to estimate good M(Slope) and B(Starting) value for our linear equation.
+   - `v1`, We are trying to estimate good M(Slope) and B(Starting) value for our linear equation.
 One algorithm we can apply here is **Gradient Descent** which essentially is reducing M & B value with learning rate then recursively execute same deduction until we some convergence.

+   - `v2` using vectorized solution.
+We take derivative form Mean squared error slope equations, turn operations into Matrix multiplications (utilizing it's sum) to find final M & B after a **Descent**.

 4. Use **Test Set** and **Training Set**.